AI Dungeon Master vs Human DM: Pros, Cons, and When to Use Each

 What follows is a genuinely honest breakdown of where each one excels, where each one falls short, and a practical framework for deciding which to reach for in any given situation.

-Where Human Dungeon Masters Are Irreplaceable
+Where are human Dungeon Masters irreplaceable?

 A skilled human DM brings something no AI system currently replicates: genuine presence.
 They are not just running a game.
 They are reading a room, feeling the energy, and adjusting in ways that are entirely invisible to the players.